Śūraṅgama Samādhi Sūtra: History

-The Śūraṅgama Samādhi Sūtra was translated from the Sanskrit into Chinese by Kumārajīva probably between 402 and 409 C.E. and was later translated into Tibetan by Sakyaprabha and Ratnaraksita at the beginning of the 9th century.
+The Śūraṅgama Samādhi Sūtra was translated from the Sanskrit into Chinese by Kumārajīva probably between 402 and 409 C.E.
+Sengyou's sutra catalogue entitled Chu sanzang ji ji (出三藏記集), which was produced in 515 CE, credits Lokakṣema with first translating this text considerably earlier in the 2nd century C.E.; however, it was already considered lost at the time of Sengyou's work.
+It was later translated into Tibetan by Sakyaprabha and Ratnaraksita at the beginning of the 9th century.

 Contents

 The nature of the Buddha

 Professor Lamotte describes the nature of the Buddha in this sutra as follows:

 Powers of the Buddha

 The sutra describes the 100 powers and abilities which the Buddha or 10th-level Bodhisattvas can perform, while operating from within this samādhi state.

 Amongst the wonders which the Buddha can perform whilst in this state of Śūraṅgama Samādhi are: